The neutered role of today’s bank manager: a painting by numbers

 The products they peddle are irrelevant to most self-employed people.
 As a result, the High Street can leave contractors confused, unsure of what cash they can or can’t access.

-We only deploy experienced financial consultants.
-Furthermore, they specialise in specific types of mortgages for contractors.
+Here at Freelancer Financials, we only deploy experienced mortgage brokers.
+Furthermore, our team specialises in specific mortgages for contractors.

 They’ll find out all they need to know about you.
 This includes how and when your clients pay you and your specific finance requirements.
-Only then will they decide which product is the best fit for your circumstances.
+Only then will they decide which product is best suited to your situation.

-We’re 100% impartial, too.
-Our freedom gives you access to the whole market, meaning you get the best mortgage available from all relevant lenders.
+We’re 100% independent and impartial, too.
+Our freedom gives you access to any contractor-friendly lender in the UK.
+This means you'll get the best mortgage offer available for your unique circumstances.

-Our experience has helped us develop strong relationships with lenders and underwriters.
-As the majority of our clients are contractors, you know it's relevant experience.
+Our experience over two decades has helped us develop strong relationships with lenders and underwriters.
+As most of our clients are contractors, you know it's relevant experience.
 Just like in the good old days.

-We know which banks and building societies are contractor friendly.
-We know where your mortgage application will be successful.
-We give you the best chance of optimising your contract rate to secure a mortgage, full stop.
+We know which banks and building societies are contractor-friendly.
+Our brokers know where your mortgage application will be successful.
+Above all else, we give you the best chance of optimising your contract day rate to secure your mortgage.

 This saves you, us and the lenders so much time.
 Days that could be critical in you securing the home of your dreams.
 Or not.